ayomide20000005/policy/README.md

 # Policy

 Policy is an AI safety infrastructure tool that generates structured, auditable reasoning architectures for AI systems.
-Given a domain and use case, it produces a custom Python pipeline with embedded safety checkpoints at every reasoning step, making AI decision-making transparent, predictable, and controllable before deployment.
+Given a domain and use case, it produces a custom Python pipeline with embedded safety checkpoints at every reasoning step, making AI decision making transparent, predictable, and controllable before deployment.

 ## What it does